guideberry/GEO-PYTHON/.ipynb_checkpoints/topics_overview-checkpoint.md

 # Topics Overview:
+## Python

-## Python Language:
+Python Language:
 A hot computer programming language.
-You can learn the Python language by taking tutorials, watching videos, and practicing Python code in a Python environment.
+You learn the Python language by taking tutorials, watching videos, and practicing Python code in a Python environment.
 [More about Python](what_is_python.md)

-## Python Environment:
+Python Environment:
 A software package that allows you to run Python code.
-We'll use the free Python environment in JupyterLab, but you can also download the python interpretor to your computer.
+We'll use the free Python environment in JupyterLab, but you can also download it to your computer.

 ## Cloud Computing:
-Basically doing stuff on the internet you could do at home.
-Storing your files in Google Drive, using an online calculator, looking up a word at www.websters.com instead of finding the dictionary you know you have somewhere at home.
-And much MUCH more.
+Basically – doing stuff on the internet you could do at home.
+"Cloud Computing"  examples are: storing your photos on facebook, using an online calculator, looking up a word at www.websters.com instead of finding the dictionary you know you have somewhere at home.
+See... "simple"

 ## Data Analysis:
 Finding the specific data you need from larger sets of data.
 Relax... you're already a data analyst.
 TRUST ME.
 If you ever identified the first name in an address, you've done data analysis.
 With Python, you can have your minions do 10,000 addresses faster than you can do one, and bonus, no paper cuts.